-Thank you very much, Olivier.
+- >> TIJANI BEN JEMAA: Thank you very much, Olivier.
 The first answer will come from Leon.
-Go ahead, Leon.

-Thank you very much, Tijani.
-Okay.
-In regards to the first question, my audio broke a bit, so I'm going to the transcript to see - oh, it's in regards to the NCUC and what could change.
-I guess that's -
+Go ahead, Leon. - >> LEON FELIPE SANCHEZ AMBIA: Thank you very much, Tijani.
+In regard to the first question, my audio broke a bit.
+So I'm going to the transcript to see how it's, in regards to the NCUC, and in regards to the NCUC and what could change -- - >> Leon, it's Olivier, let me rephrase it so you don't get lost and go on the wrong track.
+My question is, there is a future webinar, future face-to-face meeting, capacity building, entitled what can you change at ICANN?

-OLIVIER CREPIN-LEBLOND:

-Leon, let me rephrase it so you don't get lost and go on the wrong track.
-My question was: there's a future face-to-face meeting on capacity building entitled "What can you change at ICANN and why?"
 This is the question I want to ask.
-Not in relation to anything you see.
-In relation to your position, what can you change at ICANN and why?
+Not in relation to NCUC, in relation to your position, what can you change at ICANN, and why?